 At Stage B - Financial Value Bid, Proponents must submit a Default Financial Value Bid.

 To provide flexibility and encourage commercial innovation, Proponents may also submit an Alternative Financial Value Bid, in addition to a Default Financial Value Bid, in which the permitted Bid Variables are adjusted.
-The Alternative Financial Value Bid may differ from the Default Financial Value Bid by proposing different Bid Variables.
 Alternative Financial Value Bids will be assessed against the same Stage B - Financial Value Bid Merit Criteria.

-The Default and Alternative Financial Value Bids must be identical other than amendments to the Bid Variables outlined in Table 2.
+The Default and Alternative Financial Value Bids must be identical other than amendments to the Bid Variables outlined in Table 4.

-Table 2 Key Commercial Terms and Bid Variables
+Table 4 Key Commercial Terms and Bid Variables

-Key commercial terms (unit) Default Financial Value Bid or Alternative Financial Value Bid Final Support End Date (date) Bid Variable Maximum of 15 years after the Support Start Date Bid prices Annual Floor (\$ per annum) Bid Variable Provided as a fixed Annual Floor, or a schedule of Annual Floors in fixed nominal dollars, for each nominated Financial Year of support over the contract term.
-Annual Ceiling (\$ per annum) Bid Variable Provided as a fixed Annual Ceiling, or a schedule of Annual Ceilings in fixed nominal dollars, for each nominated Financial Year of support over the contract term.
-Annual Payment Cap (\$ per annum) Bid Variable Provided as a fixed Annual Payment Cap, or a schedule of Annual Payment Caps in fixed nominal dollars, for each nominated Financial Year of support over the contract term.
-Revenue Floor Support Percentage (%) 90% Revenue Ceiling Sharing Percentage (%) 50%
+Key commercial terms (unit) 6 Default Financial Value Bid or Alternative Financial Value Bid Final Expiry Date (date) Bid Variable Maximum of 15 years after the earlier of the COD and the Final Support Commencement Date Bid Prices Annual Floor (\$/MWh) Bid Variable Provided as a fixed Annual Floor, or a schedule of Annual Floors in fixed nominal dollars, for each Financial Year over the nominated contract Term, starting from the Financial Year in which the Support Period Start Date occurs (other than any Financial Years in which the Proponent does not wish to receive support) Annual Ceiling (\$/MWh) Bid Variable Provided as a fixed Annual Ceiling, or a schedule of Annual Ceilings in fixed nominal dollars, for each Financial Year over the nominated contract Term, starting from the Financial Year in which the Support Period Start Date occurs (other than any Financial Years in which the Proponent does not wish to receive support) Annual Payment Cap (\$ per annum) Bid Variable Provided as a fixed Annual Payment Cap, or a schedule of Annual Payment Caps in fixed nominal dollars, for each Financial Year over the nominated contract Term, starting from the Financial Year in which the Support Period Start Date occurs (other than any Financial Years in which the Proponent does not wish to receive support) Revenue Floor Support Percentage (%) 90% Revenue Ceiling Sharing Percentage (%) 50%

-\ Proponents should note the specific requirements for these Bid Variables in the Reference Details in the draft CISA.
+^{} Proponents should note the specific requirements for these Bid Variables in the Reference Details in the draft CISA.